samialperen/samialperen.github.io/about_me.md

 <img src="../images/profile.JPG">

 Hey, I am Sami Alperen Akgun.
 Welcome to my personal blog!
-In this blog, I will try to share my experience and thoughts about academic life, travel, literature technology, music, movies and TV-series.
+In this blog, I will try to share my experience and thoughts about academic life, travel, literature, technology, music, movies and TV-series.
 The language of the posts could be either in English or Turkish.
 My main goal in the life is to move humans and robots close to each other through my research in robotics and